 Fast coupling of I/O devices is especially important to reduce waiting times in tool change applications, helping to increase clock rates and overall productivity.

 In PROFINET networks, standard IT functions and protocols such as HTTP and SNMP (simple network management protocol) are available for network diagnosis.
 The SNMP protocol is, among other things, a basis for the PROFINET topology scan.
 With it, entire network structures can be read online and displayed graphically.

 All multiprotocol Ethernet gateways and I/O modules from Turck are equipped with a web server.
 The web server provides statistics and settings, as well as the Ethernet ports and a fault memory with history and diagnoses in plain text.

-In keeping with the tradition of PROFIBUS, the configuration of the system was largely retained for PROFINET.
-Because of this, PROFINET provides very sophisticated and user-friendly engineering compared to other Ethernet protocols.
+In keeping with the tradition of PROFIBUS, the configuration of the system was largely retained for PROFINET, providing a very sophisticated and user-friendly engineering experience when compared to other Ethernet protocols.
 The new GSDML configuration files are based on the XML standard and enable advanced structures and new functions.
 In addition, the web server configuration tool is becoming increasingly important.
 For example, Ethernet ports can easily be configured or the PROFINET name can be assigned.

 PROFINET ProductsThe following fieldbus devices showcase the power of PROFINET technology.
 Click on a product to learn more.